Leicester Arena

-The Leicester Arena, known for sponsorship reasons as the Morningside Arena Leicester, is a multi-purpose built sports arena located in Leicester, England.
-The arena has a seating capacity for 3,000 spectators.
-The arena's main tenants are the basketball team Leicester Riders.
+The Leicester Arena (officially known as the Mattioli Arena due to sponsorship reasons) is a multi-purpose sports arena located in Leicester, England.

+The arena has a seating capacity for 3,000 spectators and its main tenants are the Leicester Riders of the British Basketball League, whilst regularly hosting darts and snooker competitions.

+From 2018 to 2024, the arena was known as Morningside Arena.

 Background

 The £4.8 million arena, which is owned by the Leicester Riders Foundation, was officially opened in January 2016.
 It is used as the home venue for the basketball team Leicester Riders, as well as the wheelchair basketball team the Leicester Cobras.
 It is also used by the students of Leicester College as well as by the local community.
 It hosted its first game on 30 January 2016, in a quarter-final match between Leicester Riders and Surrey Scorchers in the British Basketball League Trophy, won by the Riders 77–60.

-In 2018 Morningside Pharmaceuticals agreed to take the naming rights of the venue for three years.
+In 2018 Morningside Pharmaceuticals agreed to take the naming rights of the venue for three years, rebranding the arena as Morningside Arena.

 The venue hosted the 2019 Champions League of Darts and the 2021 British Open in snooker.

+On 9 February 2024, the arena was rebranded as Mattioli Arena following a naming agreement with the Ian & Clare Mattioli Charitable Trust.